zertyz/kickass-app-template/web-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+`ng serve --host 0.0.0.0 --disable-host-check --proxy-config proxyconfig.json` may be used for advanced setups.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build

+Run `npm run prerender` to build the project using universal pre-rendering.
+Look at `angular.json` for the routes that will participate on the pre-rendering.

-Run `ng build` to build the project.
+OR use the traditional method of running `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests